Fiscal and Monetary Policies - Revised

 - Examine the concept of viewing interest as 'rent for money'

-- Describe how money Supply and Demand impacts interest rates
+- Describe how the supply and demand around money impacts interest rates

-- Discuss how central banks use monetary policy to adjust the money in the market
+- Discuss how central banks use monetary policy to adjust the market

 - Examine how a fiscal policy can change GDP